apache/buildstream/doc/source/arch_sandboxing.rst

 option of installing bubblewrap as a setuid binary to avoid needing to run the entire ``bst`` process as the ``root`` user.

-The artifact cache on Linux systems is implemented using `OSTree
-<https://github.com/ostreedev/ostree>`_, which can allow us to stage artifacts
-using hardlinks instead of copying them.
+The artifact cache on Linux systems is implemented using a content-addressable hardlink farm, which can allow us to stage artifacts using hardlinks instead of copying them.
 To avoid cache corruption it is vital that hardlinked files cannot be overwritten.
 In cases where the root filesystem inside the sandbox needs to be writable, a custom FUSE filesystem named SafeHardlinks is used which provides a copy-on-write layer.

 Some of the operations on filesystem metadata listed above are not prohibited by the sandbox, but will instead be silently dropped when an artifact is